 health as well.
 It is a challenge and fun at the same time.

 I have seen advertisements on occasion for these size shelties.
-I would think it is a matter of semantics and marketing ploy to draw in prospective buyers.
-I know of no one that can consistently produce a healthy teacup sized sheltie.
+I would think it is a matter of semantics in how one describes a petite size sheltie.

 It isn’t a direct line from big to small when it comes to mixing up the genes in a live animal.